- University grading system

 Before an incomplete is reported, there should be, in the judgment of the instructor, a reasonable probability that the student can complete the course successfully without attending class sessions again.

 An incomplete (I) will be removed when the student submits all work due.
 An incomplete must be removed and a final grade recorded in the Office of Records and Registration no later than one calendar year (12 months) following the term in which the Incomplete was incurred, whether or not the student is enrolled.
+If the student has graduated, an incomplete will be changed according to this policy; however, the graduation GPA will not change.

 In order to remove an incomplete, the student must make arrangements with the instructor for the satisfactory completion of the work remaining to be done in the course.
 This work was indicated on the "Incomplete Grade Request" that was submitted by the student and the instructor when the "I" was originally requested.